winzuo/Coders-SB-Club-Project/README.md

 ## What is the purpose of this project?

-This project is a pedagogical tool intended for grade students interested in learning about the human body.
+This project is a pedagogical tool intended for grade students interested in learning more about the human body.
+They area

 ## How is this project designed?